taw/puzzle-solvers/README.md

-Unfortunately Z3 is not available for Ruby or even Python 3, so I decided to do some exercises to learn how to use Z3 with Python 2.x.
+Unfortunately Z3 was not available for Ruby or even Python 3, so I decided to do some exercises to learn how to use Z3 with Python 2.x.

 In other words - use Python 2.x to run these.